anhducnguyen2006/Birds-of-a-Feather/README.md

-# BIRDS OF A FEATHER GAME
+### WELCOME TO "BIRDS OF A FEATHER" GAME!
+# Here Andy and Toai, creators of this project.

-# RUN ON CHROME
+# TO PLAY, RUN ON CHROME

     flutter run -d chrome